 Led Zeppelin.
 One of the greatest band of all time right?
 Yeah, they’re frauds, and I was onto them at a very young age.
 I knew there was no way one guy could come up with all that brilliant music.
 I know, the other guys came up with some of the music, but most of the credits for writing the compositions go to Jimmy Page.
-I knew, even at a very young age, that there was no way he could come up with that much brilliance.
+I knew, even at a very young age, that there was no way one man could come up with that much brilliance.
 I was a dumb kid at the time, so I thought he sold his soul to the devil.
 I was eventually vindicated when we all found out how much material he stole.
 They say he only stole some songs and some riffs.
-I read a report that suggested that of the first four albums, he/they stole ten songs by some measure, debatably, arguably, and whatever qualifiers we use to avoid incriminating lawsuits.
+I read a report that suggested that of the first four albums, he/they stole ten songs by some measure, debatably, arguably, and whatever qualifiers we need to use to avoid incriminating lawsuits.
 I say we don’t know the full extent of his/their theft.
 I say they’re damned thieves who probably stole more than we’ll ever know.
 Look it up, there are lawsuits all over the place for infringements, unauthorized borrowing, and outright theft.
 I was so excited when I read that.
 It was vindication.
 All you silly idiots who believed that they were geniuses were wrong.
 Look at you!
 Are your crying?
 I enjoy the taste of tears.
 I don’t know if disappointment makes them extra salty, or if I just enjoy the taste of victory.
 Do you mind if I lick them off your face?

 Who’s your favorite actor?
 You know what, don’t answer that.
 We tell our people our favorite actor with pride.
 We talk about the best movie from their catalog, and we say that it was their movie.
 Have you ever seen the list of credits listed in your average movie?
 There are at least hundreds of names?
 How many people were responsible for that movie?
 What percentage of that movie’s success was due to the actor you love?
 They’re vehicles for the lines, the action, and the drama, but how much time do they sit in vehicles before they’re called upon to do a scene?
 They don’t call it the-hurry-up-and-wait industry for nothing.

 How about Walter Payton?
 If you love football, you know he’s declared one of the greatest running backs in NFL history.
 Have you ever seen the guys from the 70’s and 80’s trying to chase him down and tackle him?
 They’re so little.
 With the size, strength, and speed of the NFL today, Walter Payton would probably be a third-down, situational back, nothing more.
 You might think that’s idiotic, but this is what we do when we attempt to tear down everything you believe in.
 We take your favorite bands, your favorite authors, and your favorite athletes, and we tear them apart.
 Nugget by nugget, brick by brick.
 This is our way of saying we don’t believe in you anymore, and we’ve broken free of any shackles we once had by believing in you.
 We have nothing to rebel against anymore, all of our parents are dead, so rebelling against you and everything you believe in gives us gas to dispel that feeling of individuality we never strove for in our teens in the manner most kids did.

 There’s poetry in baseball, and baseball is poetry, punctuated by plays like “The Catch”.
 Willie Mays made “The Catch”.
 It was poetic right?
 Wrong.
 I’ve watched that catch so many times over the years, trying to figure out the big deal.
 I know it happened in the World Series and all that, but people say it was one of the greatest catches of all time.
 Have you seen that catch?
 I thought it was barehanded for whatever reason.
 It wasn’t.
-It was just a catch, and a catch we probably see it a couple of times a year in major league baseball.
+It was just a catch, and a catch we probably see a couple of times a year in major league baseball.
 Hell, I think I did it once in softball.
 It wasn’t a special catch by any means.

 You might not care about Willie Mays, but do you care about the Nebraska Cornhuskers?
 Yeah, they’re frauds too.
 You probably still celebrate the years they won three national championships in four years, but I say the only reason they won them is that they had such an easy schedule.
 Admit it, they were frauds.
 Everything you believe in is fraudulent.

 Demystify the past?
 What are you talking about demystify the past?
 I’m talking truth here brotha.
 I have no skin in this game.
-I need to know the truth?
+I want to know the truth?
 Why don’t you?
-You and the collective we have trumped these otherwise marginal people up, and it sends a tingle up my leg when I’m able to pop a hole in your delusions.
+You and the collective ‘we’ have trumped up these otherwise marginal people and accomplishments, and it sends a tingle up my leg when I’m able to pop a hole in your delusions.
 You’re all so ridiculous.
 You believe in things, and it makes you happy.
 Your passions breed a sense of fulfillment, even when what you know they’re false.
 That’s why I feel the need to correct the record.
 I don’t allow myself to believe in false things.
 Why do you?
 You can try to turn this back on me, but what are you going to squash?
 I don’t believe in anything.
 I have no passions, so good luck.
 It makes me feel smarter to know more than you and all of your silly idiot friends who believe in things and develop passions.

 What’s the flip side of the coin?
 You think that by diminishing others’ accomplishments, I hope to relieve myself of any disappointments I have in my life?
 All right, I’ll admit that my life didn’t turn out the way I thought it would but who’s has?
 I have some accomplishments in life, but they pale in comparison to these false gods you worship.
 They’re silly people.
 You’re silly, and we’re all quite boring, so we assign poetic majesty to the little things and these little people did who supposedly did big things, so we have something to believe in.